 — UNH Alumni 🐾 (@UNHAlumni) October 7, 2015

 These pages can foster a sense of school spirit and identity which might otherwise have been lost.
 A student might love their experience in college, but with no ongoing contact, they might then graduate, move far away and lose their sense of connection with their alma mater.
 In the right hands, social media alumni pages can be an invaluable tool for reminding your school’s community of why they loved their time there and why they should want to help younger students have the same great experience they had.

 You want your audience to relate to your school in the present tense: they should think of themselves as a “University of X Alum,” not just a person who used to attend a certain college.

 Maintaining a present-tense community

 Your alumni social media pages should function as the center of your online community.

-If pushing out strong content to draw in an alumni is Step One in the process of building your social media presence, promoting engagement is Step Two.
+If pushing out strong content to draw in an alumnus is step one in the process of building your social media presence, promoting engagement is step two.
 In other words, you’ve figured out how to talk to your audience.
 How do you make them talk to each other?

 To nurture these connections on a personal level, focus on promoting the alumni themselves.
 The University of New Hampshire features their alumni’s lives on Instagram stories, giving short explanations of what each person has been able to accomplish since they earned their degrees.